roscrl/inline-ai-chat/README.md

-# Inline AI Chat - IntelliJ Plugin
+# Inline AI Chat - JetBrains Plugin

 ![Inline AI Chat](docs/inline.png)

 <!-- Plugin description -->
 Inline AI Chat embeds OpenRouter model conversations directly in your code editor.

 It integrates AI chat functionality into your workflow without requiring a separate popup window.

 Ideal for use in .md and .txt files for rapid brainstorming.